datasmid/buildserver/README.md

 `yum install ansible`

-On Windows You can install Ansible & Ansible with Cygwin using this [Powershell script](https://github.com/Hruodland/cygvagans) The BAT files will be copied to C:\Hashicorp\bin
+On Windows You can install Ansible & Vagrant with Cygwin using this [Powershell script](https://github.com/Hruodland/cygvagans) The BAT files will be copied to C:\Hashicorp\bin